VenusFallen/R9Tools/README.md

 ## Current Modules

 ### Recoil Compensation
 Applies a configurable downward mouse pull while a trigger key combo is held, compensating for weapon recoil.
-Features an always-on-top overlay UI with live status, adjustable strength, and rebindable keys.
+Adjustable strength and interval, with rebindable trigger and toggle keys.

+### Profiles
+Save, load, and delete named configurations.
+A protected **Default** profile is always available.
+Loading a profile always starts with recoil disabled for safety.
+The top bar flashes to confirm saves (green), loads (blue), and deletes (red).

 ## Usage